ethereum/homestead-guide/source/account-management.rst

 For the command line averse, there is now a GUI-based option for creating accounts: The “official” Mist Ethereum wallet.
 The Mist Ethereum wallet, and its parent Mist project, are being developed under the auspices of the Ethereum Foundation, hence the “official” status.
 Versions of the wallet app are available for Linux, Mac OS X, and Windows.

-.. warning:: The Mist wallet is beta sofware.
+..
+Warning:: The Mist wallet is beta software.
 Please beware and use it at your own risk.

 Creating an account using the GUI Mist Ethereum wallet couldn’t be easier.
 In fact, your first account is created during the installation of the app.